mathias280/moviereviews/source/2006_movies.rst

 film.
-Gerard Butler truly plays the character of King Leonidas as a man willing to sacrifice anything and everything to stop the Persians from invading and conquering the greek states.
-300 is truly a must watch for those who enjoy the historical action films, but be warned the film is very gory and features many bloody scenes.
+Gerard Butler truly plays the character of King Leonidas as a man willing to sacrifice anything and everything to stop the Persians from invading and conquering the greek states. *300* is truly a must watch for those who enjoy the historical action films, but be warned the film is very gory and features many bloody scenes.

+    * Action
+      Drama
+      Fantasy